gjoncay/gjoncay.github.io/_posts/2025-11-12-Setting-Up-a-Firewall.md

 ![GUI Login](assets/img/GUI_login.png)

 With that, I'm going to wrap up this post.
-I didn't end up documenting all the trouble shooting that went in to reconfiguring the networks and ensuring I could access the GUI from the LAN because it was mostly me making mistakes/typos/etc... but what's new.
+I didn't end up documenting all the trouble shooting that went in to reconfiguring the networks and ensuring I could access the GUI from the LAN because it was mostly me making mistakes/typos/etc... but what's new?

 I'll continue this series with further configuration on the pfSense machine and adjustments to the network architecture to better emulate a real environment.